RTFRekola/multinational-retail-data-centralisation/README.md

 ![multinational-retail-data-centralisation](result-4.png?raw=true "Number of sales between web and offline stores.")

+It was found that roughly one fifth of the sales were made online (at 26935 sales and 107660 products) and the rest in all of the physical stores (combined at 93112 sales and 373821 products).
+Based on these figures it seems there may be potential to increase online sales.

 <b>Task 5</b>

 Find the total sales and fraction of the grand total for each store type.

 ![multinational-retail-data-centralisation](result-5.png?raw=true "Total sales and fraction of grand total per store type.")

+Local stores made almost 45% of the sales at £ 3438248.90, with the web portal at half of this at £ 1725401.36.
+Super stores were next at £ 1223864.96, nearly 16% of the total sales.
+Mall kiosks and outlest garnered sales of £ 698403.72 and 631661.12, both a little less than 10% of the total sales.

 <b>Task 6</b>